Green Coding and Sustainability in Software

 When applications consume only what is required to fulfil their functions, you can boost utilization, reduce energy costs and carbon emissions, and achieve continuous efficiency.

-At SiteLint we have basic ideas that are included in our development process to make our software more sustainable and efficient.
+At SiteLint has basic ideas that are included in our development process to make our software more sustainable and efficient.
 These ideas include optimising algorithms and data structures, employing energy-efficient hardware, decreasing network traffic, and optimising power consumption.